-There are a couple of ways to keep track of miles you’re putting on a personal vehicle, ranging from defining what counts as business miles, to some suggested mileage tracking apps.
+There are a few different ways to track miles for your business, ranging from defining what counts as business miles to using suggested mileage tracking apps.
 Here are some of the best ways to track mileage for taxes.

-Mileage is considered an “ordinary and necessary” business expense according to IRS Publication 535, which explains common expenses, what’s deductible and what is not.
+Mileage is considered an “ordinary and necessary” business expense according to IRS Publication 535, which explains common expenses, what’s deductible and what’s not.

-Put simply under a car and truck section, “The costs of operating a car, truck, or other vehicle in your business are deductible.”
-The standard mileage rate for 2017 was 53.5 cents per mile, and for 2018 preparations, that’s bumping up to 54.5 cents per mile.
+Put simply, the IRS explains, “The costs of operating a car, truck, or other vehicle in your business are deductible.”
+The standard mileage rate for 2020 is 57.5 cents per mile.

-But the trick is, using a car exclusively in your business means you can deduct car expenses.
-However, if you use a personal car for both business and personal purposes (most of us), “you must divide your expenses based on actual mileage.”
+If your car is used exclusively for business, you can deduct all of your car expenses.
+However, if you use your car for both business and personal purposes, “you must divide your expenses based on actual mileage.”

 In figuring out the costs or miles put on your car for business use come tax time, you can use either the Standard Mileage method or Actual Expenses method.
-Standard Mileage is a simpler method, where you just calculate the number of miles, while Actual Expenses mean you carefully remove deductions associated with your actual self-employed work.
+Standard Mileage is a simpler method in which you calculate the number of miles, while the Actual Expenses method requires you to carefully remove deductions associated with your actual self-employed work.

 Make it habit to know the mileage of your car from the start of the year.
-That’s right, brush the confetti out of your hair and head out to the garage to check the odometer on New Year’s Day.
+That’s right, you should head out to the garage to check the odometer on New Year’s Day.
 This is a method of deducting the number of miles you’ve put on your personal vehicle using the Standard Mileage method and often asked for by tax filing software.

-Create a Google Sheet, save an Excel worksheet or something similar to Dropbox.
-Be sure to log the miles from your trip, the date and the reason (i.e. restaurant opening story, picking up supplies).
+Create a Google Sheet or save an Excel worksheet or something similar to Dropbox.
+Be sure to track mileage from your trip, the date and the reason (i.e., restaurant opening, picking up supplies).

-Many tax apps are designed with freelancers in mind, and especially if they’re for keeping track of business mileage.
+Many tax apps are designed with business owners in mind, and especially if they’re tracking mileage for business.
 While there are a number of good tax apps out there, a couple tax and non-tax apps alike keep track of mileage, including Shoeboxed and Expensify.
 You can also just cut straight to mileage tracking with apps like MileIQ and Hurdlr.

-Your vehicle can be an important part of the equation.
-Make sure you are properly covered – have a conversation with your Farm Bureau agent about the right coverage for your mileage and use.
+Keep your business protected by making sure you are properly covered.
+Talk to your Farm Bureau agent about the right auto insurance coverage for your mileage and use.

 Neither the Company nor its agents give tax, accounting or legal advice.
 Consult your professional adviser in these areas.